-Rocking Climbing Gem/Jewel/Geometric Party -rock climbing party with diy gem decor, rock themed dessert table, and favour ideas.
+Rock Climbing Gem/Jewel/Geometric Birthday Party -rock climbing party with DIY gem decor, rock themed dessert table, and favour ideas.

 We started out at our local rock climbing place and the girls got to climb for a few hours together.
 Paige loves rock climbing and had an amazing time getting to do it with all her friends.

 After the rock climbing was done, we headed back to our house with some tired, hungry and excited girls.

 We set up the dining room for our guests to enjoy some “rock” inspired treats.
 (This was before the big dining room make-over, if you’re wondering why it looks so different now.)